Morshyn

-Quick overview
+Overview

-The first mentioning of the settlement is found in a court note of 2 January 1482 which indicated that Morshyn and surrounding villages belonged to a nobleman (szlachtic) Juchno Nagwazdan and was part of the Kingdom of Poland.
-In 1538 Morshyn owners, the Branecki family, who became interested in local industry which was a salt mining have acquired a permission from the royal chancellery on opening of salt mines.
+The first mention of the settlement is found in a court note of 2 January 1482, which indicated that Morshyn and surrounding villages belonged to a nobleman (szlachtic) Juchno Nagwazdan and was part of the Kingdom of Poland.
+In 1538 the owners of Morshyn, the Branecki family, became interested in the local industry of salt mining and acquired permission from the royal chancellery for the opening of salt mines.
 Five mine wells were dug out for brine extraction.
 However, the business did not justify itself as the Morshyns salt was bitter and unfit for consumption.
 The salt industries fell into decline.

-In the second half of 17th century Morshyn remained a poor village.
-In 1692 Morshyn accounted for 12 yards (as dwelling units).
-The settlement was changing hands and often was transferring between owners.
+In the second half of the 17th century Morshyn remained a poor village.
+In 1692, Morshyn accounted for 12 yards (as dwelling units).
+The settlement was often transferred between owners.
 Following the first partition of Poland in 1772, Morshyn went to the Austrian Empire.

-With construction of railroad Stryj—Stanislawow through Morshyn, a life has revived in the village.
-Since 1878 Morshyn is known as a spa resort.
-The first chemical analysis of mineral water was published by a professor of the Lviv University W.Radziszewski in 1881.
-About therapeutic properties of the Morshyn's brine at that time wrote by many researchers, comparing it with waters of famous then German, Hungarian, and Czech resorts.
+With the construction of railroad Stryj—Stanislawow through Morshyn, life revived in the village.
+Since 1878 Morshyn has been known as a spa resort.
+The first chemical analysis of mineral water was published by a professor of Lviv University, W.Radziszewski, in 1881.
+Many researchers at that time wrote about the therapeutic properties of Morshyn's brine, comparing it with the waters of famous German, Hungarian, and Czech resorts.

-In 1918-1939 Morshyn was in Polish territory and, as "Morszyn-Zdrój," was a popular spa.
+In 1919-1939, Morshyn was in Polish territory and, as "Morszyn-Zdrój," was a popular spa.
 The spa belonged to the Medical Association (Towarzystwo Lekarskie) from Lviv (Lwów), in late 1920s almost 1000 guests came there yearly.
-During the times when western Ukraine was under Polish authority, the city was part of the Ivano-Frankivsk regional administration, Stanisławów Voivodeship back then.
-Currently the town is located in the close proximity to Ivano-Frankivsk Oblast and Carpathian Mountains.
-Currently the city is one of the major national tourist resort as well as health resorts.
-The city continues to carry on its legacy of one of the best health resorts in Europe.
+When western Ukraine was under Polish authority, the city was part of the Ivano-Frankivsk regional administration, Stanisławów Voivodeship.
+Currently the town is located in the close proximity to Ivano-Frankivsk Oblast and the Carpathian Mountains.
+Currently the city is a major national tourist resort as well as a health resort.
+The city continues to carry on its legacy as one of the best health resorts in Europe.

 Until 18 July 2020, Morshyn was incorporated as a city of oblast significance.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven, the city of Morshyn was merged into Stryi Raion.

-After dissolution of the Soviet Union, in the city appeared couple football clubs among which is FC Skala that place at a local small stadium.
+After the dissolution of the Soviet Union, a couple of football clubs appeared in the city, among which is FC Skala that plays at a local small stadium.